University of Wisconsin–Madison

 Research and Coursework Proposal and Committee Meeting

-The student will have a committee meeting within the first twelve months or 15 credits in the program to present their research proposal to the research committee.
+The student will have a committee meeting to present their research proposal to the research committee.
 The purpose of the first year meeting is to introduce committee members to the research project plan, to assess satisfactory progress in training, and to evaluate that the coursework completed or planned is aligned with research and future goals.
 To facilitate this process, the student will write a research proposal and distribute it to the committee at least two weeks prior to the meeting.
-Guidelines on the research proposal format can be found here, M.S.
+Guidelines on the research proposal format can be foundhere, M.S.
 Proposal Format.
-The first year meeting form should be completed at the meeting and sent to the Program Coordinator
+The first year meeting form should be completed at the meeting and sent to the Program Coordinator.
+The Research Track Certification Form should also be filled out and shared with your committee.
+The meeting and forms must be complete by March 1 for fall admits and August 1 for spring admits.

 lab bench with plastic tubes